 The School of Medicine and Psychology (‘the School’) in the ANU College of Health and Medicine (‘the College’) is offering a one-off award to support a PhD research program exploring the topic of health and homelessness in Australia (‘the Award’).

-Funding for this Award has been provided by the John James Foundation.
+Funding for this Award has been provided by the John James Foundation and the Snow Foundation.

 The objective of the Award is to support an outstanding domestic[1] candidate to enable them to pursue a Doctor of Philosophy program in MEDI9910 or PSYC9723, based in the School of Medicine and Psychology (SMP) on the topic of health and homelessness in the Australian Capital Territory (ACT).